Cluny Abbey: Foundation

 In 910, William I, Duke of Aquitaine "the Pious", and Count of Auvergne, founded the Benedictine Abbey of Cluny on a modest scale, as the motherhouse of the Congregation of Cluny.
 The deed of gift included vineyards, fields, meadows, woods, waters, mills, serfs, and lands both cultivated and uncultivated.
 Hospitality was to be given to the poor, strangers, and pilgrims.
 It was stipulated that the monastery would be free from local authorities, lay or ecclesiastical, and subject only to the Pope, with the proviso that even he could not seize the property, divide or give it to someone else or appoint an abbot without the consent of the monks.
 William placed Cluny under the protection of Saints Peter and Paul, with a curse on anyone who should violate the charter.
 With the Pope across the Alps in Italy, this meant the monastery was essentially independent.

 In donating his hunting preserve in the forests of Burgundy, William released Cluny Abbey from all future obligations to him and his family other than prayer.
 Contemporary patrons normally retained a proprietary interest and expected to install their kinsmen as abbots.
 William appears to have made this arrangement with Berno, the first abbot, to free the new monastery from such secular entanglements and initiate the Cluniac Reforms.
 The appropriate deeds made all assets of the added Abbey sacred, and to take them was to commit sacrilege.
 Soon, Cluny began to receive bequests from around Europe – from the Holy Roman Empire to the Spanish kingdoms from southern England to Italy.
 It became a powerful monastic congregation that owned and operated the network of monasteries and priories, under the authority of the central abbey at Cluny.
-It was a highly original and successful system, The Abbots of Cluny became leaders on the international stage and the monastery of Cluny was considered the grandest, most prestigious and best-endowed monastic institution in Europe.
+It was a highly original and successful system, The abbots of Cluny became international leaders, and the monastery of Cluny was considered the grandest, most prestigious and best-endowed monastic institution in Europe.
 The height of Cluniac influence was from the second half of the 10th century through the early 12th.
 The first nuns were admitted to the Order during the 11th century.